Vertigo & Dizziness Causes & Symptoms

 - Head impulse test

-- Unterberger’s test
+- Unterberger’s test for vertigo

 All of these tests determine if a patient has vertigo by checking the eye or body movements after a doctor moves the patient in certain ways, triggering vertigo.
 None of the tests cause pain, but may make the patient feel the discomfort associated with vertigo.